owulveryck/owulveryck.github.io/content/post/knative-part1.md

 An application composed of micro-services is supposed to be scalable; the main pitfall is to think and design accurate service contracts to avoid the antipattern of a distributed monolith.
 The secret is to manage the coupling between the components in the same way developers have learned to handle coupling inside the code over the years.

-By mastering the coupling, the design paradigms have shown excellent results on the quality and reliability of software.
+The design paradigms have shown excellent results on the quality and reliability of software by mastering the coupling.

 How do those paradigms apply to AI-based applications?